jerome-breton/xhprof-simple-profiler/README.md

 You can put those instructions in a prepend.php file that you can include in your php file to diagnose or via [auto_prepend_file](http://php.net/manual/ini.core.php#ini.auto-prepend-file) directive in your php.ini

-You can define the `profiler.output_dir` PHP param in order to write traces in the folder you want. `xhprof.output_dir` and `uprofiler.output_dir` will also work for retro-compatiblity reasons.
-By default, it will output them in a `traces` directory in this folder (near to `html` and `lib`) if writable or in a subdirectory of your system temporary folder (`/tmp/simple-profiler`).

 ## Visualisation only